Maestro Design System

 The process

 I built each component from scratch, refining, testing, and shipping them weekly.
-This progressive approach made rolling out the new design system smooth for users and allowed us to quickly deliver or fix components as needed.
+This progressive approach made rolling out the new design system smooth for users and allowed me to quickly deliver or fix components as needed.
 As a bonus, it was a breeze to extend the design system to accommodate multi-brand support when LANDR acquired companies like Reason Studios and Synchro Arts.

 Micro interactions